 Mr. Mays has a BA in psychology from Stanford University and an MBA in finance and taxation from New York University’s Stern School of Business.
-He also currently serves as an Adjunct Lecturer at Baruch College (CUNY) in the School of Public Affairs where he teaches a graduate course in finance and budgeting.
+He also currently serves as an Adjunct Lecturer at Baruch College (CUNY) in the Austin W. Marxe School of Public and International Affairs where he teaches a graduate course in finance and budgeting.
 In addition he teaches in the Masters’ program at New York University’s Heyman Center for Philanthropy and Fundraising.

 - Richard RiveraTools In the Midst of Change to Use

-Richard Rivera is President of Renew & Redesign Consulting an organizational consulting firm, specializing in organizational change/transformation, leadership/executive development, strategic planning and human resource training for nonprofit, government, and healthcare organizations.
-Richard’s expertise includes specialized services around executive coaching, leadership development, strategic conversations, board development, employee engagement, resource development, and organizational assessments.
+Richard Rivera is President of Renew & Redesign Consulting an organizational consulting firm, specializing in leadership development, strategic planning, and human resource training for nonprofit, government, and healthcare organizations.
+Mr. Rivera’s expertise includes specialized services around racial equity, leadership development, organizational change, strategic dialogues, executive coaching, strategic planning, team building, and employee engagement.